 Argh I’m so excited for you all to try this ridiculously good cake too!
 I just KNOW you’re going to love this recipe for the best carrot cake ever just as much as I do!

-Preheat oven to 350°F. Grease and flour three 8 inch cake pans and set aside.
+Preheat oven to 350°F. Grease and flour two 8 inch cake pans and set aside.

 In a large bowl, combine the carrots, pineapple, coconut, raisins, sugar, vegetable oil, eggs, and vanilla extract.
 In a separate bowl, combine the flour, baking powder, baking soda, cinnamon, and salt.
 Incorporate the dry ingredients into the wet, stirring until well combined.